pharmacity-xyz/pharmacy-server/NOTES.md

 ## AWS Identity and Access Management
 ### IAM
 AWS Identity and Access Management (IAM) is an AWS service that helps you manage access to your AWS account and resources.
 It also provides a centralized view of who and what are allowed inside your AWS account (authentication), and who and what have permissions to use and work with your AWS resources (authorization).

+## Role-Based Access in AWS

+# MODULE 2: AWS Compute
+## Compute as a Service
+The first building block you need to host an application is a server.
+Servers usually can handle Hypertext Transfer Protocol (HTTP) requests and send responses to clients following the clinet-server model, although any API-based communication also falls under this model.

+## Amazon Elastic Compute Cloud
+### Amazon EC2
+Amazon EC2 is a web service that provides secure, resizable compute capacity in the cloud.

+You can create and manage EC2 instances through the AWS Management Console, the AWS Command Line Interface (CLI), AWS software development kits (SDKs), automation tools, and infrastructure orchestration services.

+### Amazon Machine Image
+In the AWS Cloud, the OS installation is not your responsibility.
+Instead, it's built into the AMI that you choose.

+### Relationship between AMIs and EC2 instances
+EC2 instances are live instantiations of what is defined in an AMI, much like a cake is a live instantiation of a cake recipe. you can also see this kind of relationship between a class and an object

+## Amazon EC2 Instance Lifecycle

+## Container Services
+### Containers
+Docker - is a pupular container runtime that simplifies the management of the entire operating system stack needed for container isolation, including networking and storage.

+### Difference between containers and virtual machines (VMs)
+Containers share the same operating system and kernel as the host they exist on, whereas virtual machines contain their own operating system.

+### Orchestrate containers
+In AWS, containers run on EC2 instances.

+### Use Kubernetes with Amazon Elastic Kubernetes Service (Amazon EKS)
+Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services.

+## Serverless

+## AWS Lambda

+# Module 3: AWS NETWORKING
+## Networking

+## Amazon Virtual Private Cloud
+A virtual private cloud (VPC) is an isolated network that you create in the AWS Cloud, similar to a traditional network in a data center.

+# Module 4: AWS Storage
+## Amazon EC2 instance Storage and Amazon Elastic Block Store
+### Amazon EC2 instance store
+Amazon EC2 instance store provides temporary block-level storage for an instance.
+This storage is located on disks that are physically attached to the host computer.

+### Amazon Elastic Block Storage (Amazon EBS)
+As the name implies, Amazon EBS is a block-level storage devide that you can attach to an Amazon EC2 instance.

+## Object Storage with Amazon Simple Storage Service
+Amazon S3 is an object storage service.
+Object storage stores data in a flat structure, using unique identifiers to look up objects when requested.

+### Amazon S3 use cases
+- backup and storage
+- media hosting
+- software delivery
+- data lakes
+- static websites
+- static content

+# Module 5: Databases